shaiggon/fix-reaper-paths/README.md

 under the root directory.
 For each project the file paths defined inside the project will be changed from `old` to `new` of each entry in the configurations `paths` attribute.

+The configuration is in json format and can be found in `config.json`.
+It describes the old file path roots (for example `C:\Users\Lauri\REAPER Media`) and the new file path roots you want to replace it with (for example `D:\REAPER Media`).

+The resulting fixed project file is written to the original path with a suffix of your choosing.
+By default it is set to `-fixed` meaning a project file `project.RPP` will be written to a new file `project-fixed.RPP`.
+If you want to overwrite your old projects you can set `"fixed_project_suffix": ""`.

 ## Dependencies

 Running the script requires for python3 to be installed on your system PATH.
+I've only tested the script with Python 3.8.10.

+The Reaper version I've used in my old projects was v4.77/x64.
+I don't know how similar the format is in later versions and if this script is compatible with those newer ones.

 ## Disclaimer